madebits/madebits.github.io/r/linux-pcmanfm-actions.md

 * Rename Shortcut - renames a .desktop file.
 * Create Desktop Shortcut - create a .desktop file on Desktop for the selected file, offering to edit it further.

 If you have installed a previous version, uninstall it and install the latest.
 You need to logout and login again after the package install for the custom actions to appear.
+Some more details can be found in my original blog [post](#blog/2014/2014-03-17-Custom-PcManFM-Context-Menu-Actions.md).